Envy: In adulthood

-The things that drive people mad with envy change throughout their lifetime.
+The things that make people envious change throughout their lifetime.
 Studies have shown that the younger the person, the more likely they are to be envious of others.
 Adults under the age of 30 are more likely to experience envy compared to those 30 years and older.
 However, what people become envious over differs across adulthood.

 Younger adults, under the age of 30, have been found to envy others' social status, relationships, and attractiveness.
-This starts to fade when a person hits their 30s.
 Typically, at this point in life, the person begins to accept who they are as an individual and compare themselves to others less often.
 However, they still envy others, just over different aspects in life, such as career or salary.
 Studies have shown a decrease in envy as a person ages; however, envious feelings over money was the only thing that consistently increased as a person got older.
 As a person ages, they begin to accept their social status.
-Nonetheless, envious feelings will be present throughout a person's life.
-It is up to the individual whether they will let these envious feelings motivate or destroy them.
+On some occasions, the individual does not and can, over time, form severe mental issues.